 However, DPI or packet scanning is a basic and less effective method that can only work against known attacks.
 This technique is also vulnerable to encoding.

 Buffer overflow testing tools.
 These tools vary, but their general goal is to detect buffer overflows, identify their causes, and patch those weaknesses.
 Edge case testing, fuzzing, and static analysis are all methods of automated buffer overflow testing.

 Does Avi offer Overflow Protection?

-The Avi platform serves as a gateway to your application, providing an out-of-the-box security solution for buffer overflow attacks.
+The Avi application delivery platform serves as a gateway to your application, providing an out-of-the-box security solution for buffer overflow attacks.
 Avi prevents illegal requests from reaching your applications, blocking them from triggering a buffer overflow state.
 The platform also offers multi-layered application and website protection.

 Avi Network’s Web Application Firewall (WAF) delivers high-performance web application security.
 WAF uses the Common Vulnerabilities and Exposures (CVE) catalog of known threats.
 This catalog is maintained by the Department of Homeland Security aiming to standardize the definition of exploits to simplify response for administrators.
 Exploits which take advantage of buffer overflow vulnerabilities are included in the CVE and prevented by Avi’s WAF.

 For more on the actual implementation of load balancing, security applications and web application firewalls check out our Application Delivery How-To Videos.